 8 oz. frozen whipped cream topping, thawed

 Cream butter and cream cheese together in mixer on high speed.
-Stir in vanilla.
+Stir in pineapple and vanilla flavoring.

 Reduce mixer speed to low and add powdered sugar a little at a time, mixing well after each addition.
 After each addition is incorporated into mixture, turn speed to high and mix for a minute.
 This prevents the sugar from flying out of the bowl.